Knoxville, Tennessee Therapists

 While the cost of living in Knoxville is relatively low, especially compared to other cities of similar sizes, employment is still a problem.
 The number of people living below the federal poverty level is 76 percent higher than the rest of the nation, as per the U.S. Census Bureau.
 Poverty is a statistic of extreme concern, as it correlates heavily with other negative statistics, such as crime.
 There is also a link between poverty and mental illness.
 Growing up in an impoverished manner contributes to mental illness, statistically speaking.

 The Trouble of Finding a Suitable Therapist in Knoxville, Tennessee

-Regrettably, the majority of people living in Knoxville who are in need of treatment will not receive any.
+Regrettably, the majority of people living in Knoxville who need treatment will not receive any.
 According to Mental Health America, 56 percent of American adults with a mental illness will not receive any care whatsoever.
-The penalties of lack of treatment are significant.
+The penalties for lack of treatment are significant.
 According to the National Alliance on Mental Illness, mood-affecting disorders, such as bipolar disorder, are the third most common cause of hospitalization for Americans between the ages of 18 and 44.

-Additionally, inhabitants of Knoxville are more likely to be uninsured than the average American.
+Additionally, the inhabitants of Knoxville are more likely to be uninsured than the average American.
 According to the U.S. Census Bureau, 14.2 percent of those in Knoxville lack any form of health insurance.
 The national average is estimated to be 8.8 percent.
-Absence of insurance combined with a low-income makes therapy and other forms of treatment largely unaffordable.
+The absence of insurance combined with a low income makes therapy and other forms of treatment largely unaffordable.